ediep2023/Diep_Emily_I2RC/ReadME.md

 Section: I2RC

-Week: 4
+Week: 6

 ## Code

-The main topic this week was: creating my first preseason digital notebook
+The main topic this week was: creating the code for my PID lab.

-Commands: **[COMMANDS]**
+Commands: N/A

-Subsystems: **[SUBSYSTEMS]**
+Subsystems: PIDTurnLab (extends from Commands class)

 ### How does the code work?
-Write about how it works here
+As of writing this file, I haven't written the initialize, execute, and end methods yet.
+Despite this, I have set up my drive train object.

 ### Important notes for future reference
-Notes about git, and helpful resources, etc.

-Please put them here, they will really help you in the future
+This code should have at least one method completed and pushed onto github before Friday's session.